Translate this page to any language by choosing a language in the box below.

 Toxic toys?
 New rules have toy manufacturers upset that they can't keep making toxic toys!
 Read our opinions about this and other issues with the EPA, FDA, OSHA, etc.

-OSHA Top 10 Violations List for 2010
+OSHA Top 10 Violations List

 Education and Training programs